crimsonfyza/AFTP_FileServer/Readme.md

 # Introduction
 This is a CLI operated file server.
-Once installed and run, with this server you will have a public location where other users can PUSH - GET - DELETE - UPDATE their files to, using 1 or more FileClients connecting to the FileServer using CLI commands.
+Once installed and run, with this server you will have a public location where other users can PUSH - GET - DELETE - LIST - SYNCH their files to, using 1 or more FileClients connecting to the FileServer using CLI commands.

 # Installation